 - Bake for 2 more minutes and serve warm.

-Fitness Benefits of this Stir-Fry.
+Fitness Benefits of this Stir-Fry:

 The supplement helps in muscle growth and recovery.
-The egg or paneer protein contains amino acids needed for the reconstruction of the muscles.
+The egg or paneer protein contains amino acids needed for the reconstruction of muscles.
 Consumption after the workout increases the speed of recovery and alleviates pain.

 1. Boosts Metabolism

-Fiber-rich, micronutrient-dense vegetables boost metabolism and digestion.
+Fibre-rich, micronutrient-dense vegetables boost metabolism and digestion.
 Ginger and garlic are also fat oxidation stimulants.

 2. Promotes Weight Management